Well now. Who would have thought we'd ever need a second page for these?!

 Keep an eye on this page, and indeed various other sections of the website, for updates over the coming months.
-Bear with me if I get slightly behind on this – I hadn't factored in a MacPhisto comeback tour when I made my plans for this year!
-(Also, my own shows aren't until October and I'd rather not spoil too much for myself before then, so I apologise if anything I've written about the song performances is incomplete or inaccurate – it's based only on reports and photographs I've seen.)
+(Note: I haven't yet watched any songs, to avoid spoiling too much before my own shows in October, so I apologise if my descriptions are incomplete or inaccurate until then.)
 As always, if you can help explain a reference or add something to a transcript, please get in touch!

 If you're looking for information about the original ZooTV Tour, the page you want is here.

 U2 rehearse a possible setlist for the Experience + Innocence Tour, complete with speech by a sleepy-sounding – and perhaps slightly drunken – MacPhisto.
 Topics covered include mass surveillance ("You're paying people to listen in on your conversations.
 How wonderful!"), Vladimir Putin ("Dear old Vladdy-Vlad, killing his enemies with all sorts of wonderful concoctions.
 Polonium up the bum!"), the USA ("I used to have to call the White House... now the White House calls me"), and the newly emboldened Ku Klux Klan ("They have a book that justifies pretty much all their bad behaviour – it's called the Bible!")
 The devil concludes his monologue with a message for the audience: "I'm inside all of you.
 That's my favourite place to be.
 It's good to laugh, isn't it?
 Just not at me!"